Hypercubed/Epsilon-Prime/tutorial.md

 The energy of the base unit is depleted at a very high rate while moving.
 Notice that the base requires a full charge of 100 J to move one space.

 The base unit recharges at just over 2 J per turn.
-At this rate a heavy base unit can only once space move every 44 turns.
+At this rate a heavy base unit can only move one space every 44 turns.

 The blue progress bar indicates a units resource storage and capacity.
 Resources are used to upgrade units or construct new units.